puppetlabs/puppetlabs-patching_as_code/README.md

 Once available patches are known via the above facts, the module will install the patches during the configured patch window.
 * For Linux operating systems, this happens through the native Package resource.
 * For Windows operating systems, this happens through the `windows_updates::kb` class, which requires the [noma4i/windows_updates](https://forge.puppet.com/noma4i/windows_updates) module to be installed.
-* By default, a reboot is performed at the end of a patch run that actually installed patches.
-You can change this behavior though.
+* By default, a reboot is only performed when necessary at the end of a patch run that actually installed patches.
+You can change this behavior though, to either always reboot or never reboot.
 * You can define pre-patch, post-patch and pre-reboot commands for patching runs.
+We recommend that for Windows, you use Powershell-based commands for these.
+Specifically for pre-reboot commands on Windows, you *must* use Powershell-based commands.

 ### Setup Requirements